 Your future clients are looking for you online, right now.
 According to this 2021 survey, 85% of massage clients find massage therapists through their website.
-In this article, you’ll learn how to design a massage therapy website that attracts more clients to your business.
+In this article, you’ll learn how to design a massage therapy website that attracts new customers and gets them to book an appointment.

-There are a few things you need before you can start designing your massage website.
+You need these things before you start designing your massage website.

 Domain name: A domain name is your address.
 Usually it’s something like www.YourBusinessName.com.
 You can search for available domain names using search tools from Google or GoDaddy.
-If the name you want is already in use, you’ll have to get a little creative.
-Make sure you choose a name that’s easy for your clients to remember.
-You’ll need to buy and register your domain name once you’ve chosen one you like.
-The cost is usually around $10-$15 per year.
+If the name you want is already in use, get creative.
+Choose a name that’s easy for your clients to remember.
+Buy and register the domain name you settle on.
+The cost is usually around $15-20 per year.

 Website builder: You also need a tool to actually design your massage therapy website.
 Unless you’re also a web designer and know how to code, the simplest solution is using a website builder.
-Website builders come with templates that are easy to customize to reflect you and your brand.
-You don’t have to be too tech savvy to create a beautiful website if you use a website builder.
-And to make things super easy for you, most website builders will offer all 3 of the above in 1: domain name, hosting, and website builder.
+Platforms like Squarespace and Wix have website builders included with their hosting plans.
+Website builders come with templates that are easy to customize to reflect your brand.
+You don’t have to be too tech savvy to create a beautiful website using a website builder.

 Your website will consist of multiple web pages.
 Each page should have a very specific purpose.
 There’s no rule on how many pages a website needs, but a good rule of thumb is as many pages as it takes to tell your story and share your offerings...and nothing more.
 Your website should have at least the following pages or sections.